 A DCR operation effectively makes a new passage for the tears to pass from the eye to the nose.
 This new passage or bypass joins the upper part of the main tear duct (the tear sac) to the inside of the nose after removing a small area of bone that lies between the tear sac and the inside of the nose.

-The lining of the tear sac is carefully stitched to the lining of the nose to create a new tear passage after this bone is removed.
-At the end of the operation, a thin piece of soft silicone plastic tubing is passed through the tear ducts and the new passage into the nose, tied with a knot inside the nose and left there usually for several weeks.
+The lining of the tear sac is joined to the lining of the nose to create a new tear passage after this bone is removed.
+At the end of the operation, a thin piece of soft silicone plastic tubing may sometimes be passed through the tear ducts and the new passage into the nose, tied with a knot inside the nose and left there usually for several weeks.
 This tubing is just visible at the inner corner of the eye where it passes between the upper and lower tear duct openings.
 Its purpose is to protect the lining of the new tear passage while it is healing.
-It is removed painlessly through the nostril after several weeks.
+It is removed through the nostril after several weeks.

-A DCR operation can be done either through a small incision on the side of the nose near the inner corner of the eye (an external DCR), or from inside the nose using telescopes and small instruments passed into the nose through the nostril (an endonasal or endoscopic DCR).
-The main difference between these two operations is that the external DCR leaves a small scar.
+A DCR operation can be done either through a small incision on the side of the nose near the inner corner of the eye (an external DCR), or from inside the nose using an endoscope (specialised telescopes) and small instruments passed into the nose through the nostril (an endonasal or endoscopic DCR).
+The main difference between these two operations is that the external DCR leaves a small scar and there is a little more bruising and swelling.
 The scar however is barely noticeable after several months.
 The two options will be discussed with you and a decision made in consultation with your surgeon as to which is recommended.

 What sort of anaesthetic is used?

 For the majority of external DCR operations and some endoscopic DCRs, a local anaesthetic is used.
 Before any local anaesthetic is injected, your anaesthetist will give you some medicine in the form of a sedative and pain killer so that the anaesthetic injections will not be painful and are often not even noticed or remembered.